PREVIEW-France, Germany test water on US green subsidies

 EU sets out green industry deal to take on U.S. and ChinaID:nL1N34H0L8

-(Reporting by Christian Kraemer, Victoria Waldersee and Ilona Wissenbach; Philip Blenkinsop in Brussels; editing by Mark John and Bernadette Baum)
+(Reporting by Christian Kraemer and Victoria Waldersee; Additional reporting by Ilona Wissenbach and Philip Blenkinsop in Brussels; writing by Maria Martinez; editing by Mark John and Bernadette Baum)

 ((maria.martinez@thomsonreuters.com;))